 However, the restriction isn’t specified for the minimum frame range or height.
 You want to also check the weight limitations of your vehicle to ensure you aren’t breaking any laws.

 Just like Texas, Florida has requirements on the height of the headlights.
 All headlights must be between 24 to 54 inches from the ground.
 What’s interesting is that there are no regulations about the taillight height.

 Florida also imposes a maximum bumper height.
 However, the measurement depends on how much your vehicle weighs, so you have to reference the guide on the government’s website to see how it applies to your vehicle.
 There are some exceptions included, such as hot rods, antique vehicles and new cars.

 This state might have some of the most restrictive laws in place.
-We encourage you to read through the government’s website to ensure you comply.
+I encourage you to read through the government’s website to ensure you comply.

 The most important law is that no vehicle can have a body lift or frame height that’s been raised more than five inches.
 However, aftermarket lifts and lowering kits are allowed.